DistributedSystemsGroup/zoe/docs/zapps/zapp_format.rst

 * ``{dns_name#self}`` : the DNS name for this service itself
 * ``{dns_name#<service_name_with_counter>}`` : the DNS name of another service defined in the same ZApp.
 For example, ``{dns_name#jupyter0}`` will be substituted with the DNS name of the first instance of the Jupyter service,

-networks
-^^^^^^^^

-optional, array

-A list of additional Docker network IDs to connect to this service.
-By default only the network configured in Zoe configuration file will be connected.

 volumes
 ^^^^^^^